-“One of the key ingredients of a conspiracy is a significant event,” said Dr Daniel Jolley, a social psychologist and senior lecturer at Northumbria University, who specialises in conspiracy theories.
+“One of the key ingredients of a conspiracy is a significant event,” said Dr. Daniel Jolley, a social psychologist and senior lecturer at Northumbria University, who specializes in conspiracy theories.
 “Something mundane doesn’t require a conspiratorial answer.
 In psychology, this is what we refer to as proportionality bias.
 A big event must be explained by something equally as significant.”

 Take QAnon, which resurfaced during the US elections.
-The far-right conspiracy theory alleges that an anonymous government official named “Q” is providing top-secret information online about a cannibalistic, Satan-worshipping ring of paedophiles who are plotting against Donald Trump.
+The far-right conspiracy theory alleges that an anonymous government official named “Q” is providing top-secret information online about a cannibalistic, Satan-worshiping ring of pedophiles who are plotting against Donald Trump.
 It’s a mouthful, and it’s been around since 2017.
 QAnon has spread across Europe and the UK, morphing to fit local narratives.

 Despite many of us working from home, some employees are still going into the workplace.
 And sometimes, they find themselves rubbing shoulders with people who’ve picked up on conspiracy theories.
 However, workplace etiquette and hierarchies mean that it’s not always easy to debunk the beliefs of a boss or colleague.